-Document Status Summary of key policies/overall strategy Key implications for Area Plan London Squares Preservation Act 1931 Status speed rail network, stressing the importance of ensuring that it is centrally located, well-connected to the existing public transport network, and widely accessible to maximise access to jobs and London's population.
-Euston was identified as the preferred location. • The MTS also pledges to implement a prioritised programme to deliver station capacity and accessibility enhancements at London's most congested Underground stations, including major strategic multimodal/National Rail interchanges on to the Underground network to disperse onward demand arising from National Rail proposals.
+Document Status Summary of key policies/overall strategy Key implications for Area Plan speed rail network, stressing the importance of ensuring that it is centrally located, well-connected to the existing public transport network, and widely accessible to maximise access to jobs and London's population.
+Euston was identified as the preferred location.
+The MTS also pledges to implement a prioritised programme to deliver station capacity and accessibility enhancements at London's most congested Underground stations, including major strategic multimodal/National Rail interchanges on to the Underground network to disperse onward demand arising from National Rail proposals.
 Euston is quoted as an example.
-Sets out proposals to: • manage and enhance the transport system • encourage more cycling and walking • improve safety and security • improve London's environment (better streets, noise, natural environment and air quality • reduce transport's contribution to climate change and improve its resilience • manage the demand for travel Proposals that are specific to the Euston area include improved capacity and services on the Circle, Hammersmith & City and Metropolitan lines, and the Victoria and Northern lines.
-Squares within the study area that are protected under the London Squares Preservation Act are: • Ampthill Square • Harrington Square Historic importance to be reflected in emerging EAP policy.
-Euston SquareClarence GardensMunster Square Transport for London documents 1 TfL Central London Rail Termini The stations with the highest number of infrequent travellers are Euston, St Considered in the Transport Study Report (September 2011) Pancras, Paddington and King's Cross. and emerging proposals for the EAP.
+Sets out proposals to: manage and enhance the transport system manage more cycling and walking encourage more cycling and walking improve safety and security improve London's environment (better streets, noise, natural environment and air quality reduce transport's contribution to climate change and improve its resilience manage the demand for travel Proposals that are specific to the Euston area include improved capacity and services on the Circle, Hammersmith & City and Metropolitan lines, and the Victoria and Northern lines.
+London Squares Preservation Act 1931 Squares within the study area that are protected under the London Squares Preservation Act are: Ampthill Square Harrington Square Euston Square Clarence Gardens Munster Square Historic importance to be reflected in emerging EAP policy.
+Transport for London documents TfL Central London Rail Termini Report (September 2011) The stations with the highest number of infrequent travellers are Euston, St Pancras, Paddington and King's Cross.
+Considered in the Transport Study and emerging proposals for the EAP.